jfchu/PELOD-2/README.md

 # PELOD-2
-Project for the Hillman Cancer Academy
+A research project completed at the Hillman Cancer Academy 2018 to optimize the PELOD-2 organ dysfunction model for data gathered from the Children's Hospital of Pittsburgh Pediatric ICU